kvdmolen/DTIP/pages/whitepaper.md

 - **Public Credentials**.
 VCs that the holder chooses to set public for anyone to verify.
 Organizational identity from a business registry, membership in an industry association, compliance certifications.
 These credentials establish trustworthiness without requiring any interaction.
 A verifying party simply resolves the DID Document and checks the credentials.
 - **Messaging via DIDComm**.
 DIDComm provides secure, authenticated communication between two DIDs.
 Messages are end-to-end encrypted, with sender identity cryptographically verified.
 DIDComm may be used for contract negotiation, subscription notifications, event updates, and also credential issuance.
 The DID Document publishes the endpoint where messages should be sent.
 - **[Offerings](#glossary)**.
-The data products or services available at this DID.
+The data products or services available at this DID, described using [DCAT](https://www.w3.org/TR/vocab-dcat-3/) (Data Catalog Vocabulary).
 An offering specifies what is available (title, description, category), what access requirements apply (credentials needed, trust level), and how to access it (API endpoints, subscription channels).
-Publishing offerings in the DID Document enables discovery so other parties or "[discovery hubs](#glossary)" can see what's available without prior arrangement.
+The DID Document references a DCAT catalog endpoint, enabling discovery so other parties or "[discovery hubs](#glossary)" can see what's available without prior arrangement.

 The approach of public credentials differs from the Eclipse Decentralized Claims Protocol (DCP).
 DCP requires sending VCs in a Verifiable Presentation for each and every transaction.
 That model does suit human-to-machine interactions, where selective disclosure of personal attributes matters and each transaction is typically one-time and focused on revealing specific claims.
 However, in business-to-business or machine-to-machine data sharing, the concerns differ: trust, organizational identity, and membership matter more than personal information, and relationships persist across many transactions.
 Public credentials are more practical, as verifiers may already have you whitelisted from a previous KYC check, making it unnecessary to continuously exchange the same organizational credentials.
 After initial trust verification, simple DID authentication might suffice.